xoolive/traffic/docs/clustering.rst

 is available as a basic import:

 .. code:: python
+    # see https://traffic-viz.github.io/samples.html if any issue on import
     from traffic.data.samples import switzerland

 The full dataset of trajectories can be displayed on a basic Switzerland map.